licium/spacecamp/README.md

 ### Token Info

-/// The owner of the newly minted NFT:
+/// The owner of the newly minted NFT
 `pub owner: Addr`

-/// Approvals are stored here, as we clear them all upon transfer and cannot accumulate much pub approvals:
+/// Approvals are stored here, as we clear them all upon transfer and cannot accumulate much pub approvals
 `Vec<Approval>`

-/// Identifies the asset to which this NFT represents:
+/// Identifies the asset to which this NFT represents `name: String`

-`name: String`

-/// Describes the asset to which this NFT represents:
+/// Describes the asset to which this NFT represents `description: String`

-`description: String`

-/// A URI pointing to an image representing the asset:
+/// A URI pointing to an image representing the asset `image: Option<String>`

-`image: Option<String>`

 ### ISCC Data

-/// Unique id of the token:
+/// Unique id of the token

 `token_id: String`

-/// ISCC code generated from the content:
+/// ISCC code generated from the content

 `iscc_code: String`

-/// Cryptographic hash:
+/// Cryptographic hash

 `tophash: String`

 ### Offer (Licensing)

-/// Unique id of the token:
+/// Unique id of the token

 `token_id: String`

-/// Price asked for licensing:
+/// Price asked for licensing

 `price: Coin`

 ### License Transaction

-/// Unique id of the token:
+/// Unique id of the token

 `token_id: String`

-/// Address of the licensee:
+/// Address of the licensee

 `licensee: Addr`

-/// Price paid by the licensee:
+/// Price paid by the licensee

 `price: Coin`